constantinedev/Flask-CMS/README.md

 ## First Time Setup

-Go to your browser and lonig with http://locahost:5001/login And you will see our demo regist link at the bottom.
+Go to your browser and lonig with http://locahost:8001/login (Port 8001 for default, you can change the debug also in run.py) And you will see our demo regist link at the bottom.
 Regist the account by yourself and start play our demo blogger CMS.